msudol/hubot-discobot/README.md

 # hubot-discobot

-A Hubot adapter for Discord, using the Discord.js API
+A Hubot adapter for Discord, using the Discord.js API supporting the latest versions of Discord.js and Hubot.
+Make your own highly customizable Discord Bot.

 ## Information

 Originally based on disbot - https://github.com/atomicptr/disbot

-For an example of a complete implementation of Hubot and Hubot-discobot, check out TremBot: https://github.com/Pwn9/TremBot
+For an example of a working, complete implementation of Hubot and Hubot-discobot adapter, check out TremBot: https://github.com/Pwn9/TremBot

 See TremBot in action on the Pwn9 Discord Channel, get your server invite at http://discord.pwn9.com